davidawcloudsecurity/learn-aws-iam-policy-ninja/README.md

 https://docs.aws.amazon.com/service-authorization/latest/reference/reference_policies_actions-resources-contextkeys.html

-Step 3: (Optional) This display live updates as you add.
-Conditions not working.
+Step 3: (Optional) This displays live updates as you add.
+Condition not working.

 https://www.awsiamactions.io/generator

 ## Basic
-Json-formatted documents, contain a statement that specifies:
+Json-formatted documents contain a statement that specifies:

 1. What actions and by who (principal) can perform

 2. Which resources can be accessed at which region by which account

-3. Those actions, principals and resource can be access only if condition or conditions are met. (e.g AND or OR)
+3. Those actions, principals, and resources can be accessed only if conditions or conditions are met. (e.g AND or OR)

 ```ruby
 {